Categories: BlogSoftware Testing

-A Test Automation Framework is a set of guidelines, tools, and best practices that streamline the software testing process.
-By using a well-structured framework, teams can increase efficiency, reduce testing costs, and improve test coverage.
+A Test Automation Framework is a collection of best practices, tools, and guidelines that have the effect of streamlining the software testing process.
+Teams can enhance test coverage, reduce testing costs, and increase efficiency by employing a well-organized framework.

 What is a Test Automation Framework?